 We received our Preliminary Environmental License for the Autazes Project from the Brazilian Amazonas Environmental Protection Institute in July 2015.
 In connection with our application for our Preliminary Environmental License, we and Golder conducted several rounds of consultations with local indigenous communities near the Autazes Project in accordance with the guidelines and requirements established by FUNAI.
 However, after receiving our Preliminary Environmental License, the Ministerio Publico Federal (which we refer to as the "Brazilian MPF"), which is Brazil's federal prosecution office, initiated a civil lawsuit in December 2016 (which we refer the "December 2016 Civil Lawsuit") that questioned the validity of our Preliminary Environmental License based on a motion from a non-governmental organization that our consultations with indigenous communities were not conducted in compliance with International Labour Organization Convention 169 (also known as the Indigenous and Tribal Peoples Convention (1989)).
-As a result of the December 2016 Civil Lawsuit, in March 2017, we agreed with the Lower Court overseeing the December 2016 Civil Lawsuit

-(which we refer to as the "Lower Court"), the Brazilian MPF, the Brazilian Amazonas Environmental Protection Institute, the Brazilian National Mining Agency, FUNAI, and representatives of the Mura indigenous people (who make up the vast majority of the indigenous communities, villages and tribes near the Autazes Project) to suspend our Preliminary Environmental License, and to conduct additional consultations with the Mura indigenous people in accordance with International Labour Organization Convention 169.
+As a result of the December 2016 Civil Lawsuit, in March 2017, we agreed with the Lower Court overseeing the December 2016 Civil Lawsuit (which we refer to as the "Lower Court"), the Brazilian MPF, the Brazilian Amazonas Environmental Protection Institute, the Brazilian National Mining Agency, FUNAI, and representatives of the Mura indigenous people (who make up the vast majority of the indigenous communities, villages and tribes near the Autazes Project) to suspend our Preliminary Environmental License, and to conduct additional consultations with the Mura indigenous people in accordance sector and to conduct additional consultations with the Mura indigenous people in accordance with International Labour Organization Convention 169.

-On April 25, 2023, the Brazilian federal appellate court (which we refer to as the "Appellate Court") overseeing the Lower Court directed the rescission of the suspension of our Preliminary Environmental License (which we refer to as the "April 2023 Appellate Court Decision") based on its opinion that, by agreeing to the suspension of our Preliminary Environmental License, the Lower Court unduly interfered with the Brazilian Amazonas Environmental Protection Institute's authority to grant and administer our Preliminary Environmental License.
-On April 26, 2023, the Lower Court acknowledged the April 2023 Appellate Court Decision, and accordingly, the suspension of our Preliminary Environmental License was rescinded, and our Preliminary Environmental License was reinstated.
-Although the main condition to initiate the additional consultations with the Mura indigenous people in accordance with International Labour Organization Convention 169 was satisfied, and the suspension of our Preliminary Environmental License was lifted pursuant to the April 2023 Appellate Court Decision, we believe in the importance of consulting key stakeholders, including the Mura indigenous people, and therefore continued such consultations with the Mura indigenous communities.
-In September 2023, we completed such additional consultations with the local Mura indigenous communities in accordance with the consultation and voting protocol established by them.
-Out of the 36 villages that comprise the local Mura indigenous communities, 34 villages participated in a vote, and over 90% of the eligible villagers participating in such vote voted to approve a resolution, to support our environmental licensing process and the advancement of the Autazes Project.
+On April 25, 2023, the Brazilian federal appellate court (which we refer to as the "Appellate Court") overseeing the Lower Court directed the rescission of our Preliminary Environmental License (which we refer to as the "April 2023 Appellate Court Decision") based on its opinion that, by agreeing to the suspension of our Preliminary Environmental License, the Lower Court unduly interfered with the Brazilian Amazonas Environmental Protection Institute's authority to grant and administer our Preliminary Environmental License.
+On April 26, 2023, the Lower Court acknowledged the April 2023 Appellate Court Decision, and accordingly, the suspension of our Preliminary Environmental License was rescinded, and our Preliminary Environmental Labour Organization Convention 169 was satisfied, and the suspension of our Preliminary Environmental License was rescinded, and indigenous people in accordance with International Labour Organization Convention 169 was satisfied, and the suspension of our Preliminary Environmental License was lifted pursuant to the April 2023 Appellate Court Decision, we believe in the importance of consulting key stakeholders, including the Mura indigenous people, and therefore continued such consultations with the Mura indigenous communities.
+In September 2023, we completed such additional consultations with the local Mura indigenous communities, 34 villages participated in a vote, and over 90% of the eligible villagers participating in such vote voted to approve a resolution, to support our environmental licensing process and the advancement of the Autazes Project.